kalyan-ch/interview-prep-epi/system-design/item-review-system.md

    2. helps gauge quality of reviews
    3. updates the review record in the record table with increment / decrement to the current value
 3. get_avg_rating(itemIdList);
-   1. gets the average rating of a list of item
-   2. this needs to be called when - user visits app home when app displays popular dishes in the area or when the user visits store home page
-   3. input list changes based on where the user is
-   4. since this is the heaviest service by call volume, the data for the service needs to reside in cache
 4. get_reviews_for_item(itemId);
-   1. this service gets top 5 most helpful reviews for a food item when the item is clicked
-   2. sends the list of reviews to the UI system to display it
-   3. this needs to be fast - low latency
-   4. can utilize cache to quickly get the reviews for relevant items for the user
 5. calculate_average_rating(itemId);
-   1. this service calculates average rating of an item based on all reviews
-   2. gets all reviews for an itemId, performs calculation and persists to average rating table
-   3. this service can run within the DB itself in terms of a store procedure or can run as a batch process

 ## High Level Design

 ![item-review-system-hld](https://i.imgur.com/XFsJGqX.jpeg)